-The Covered Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the Securities Act).
-Subject to certain exceptions, Covered Bonds may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons (see Subscription and Sale).
+The Covered Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended, supplemented and/or replaced from time to time (the Securities Act) or with any securities regulatory authority of any state or other jurisdiction of the United States.
+Subject to certain exceptions, Covered Bonds may not be offered, sold or delivered within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S under the Securities Act).
+Covered Bonds are being offered and sold outside the United States to non-U.S. persons in reliance on Regulation S. For a description of these and certain further restrictions on offers and sales of Covered Bonds and on distribution of this Base Prospectus, see "Subscription and Sale".